Simple Sheaves for Knot Conormals: Sheaves

 \end{rmk}

+\begin{rmk} The equivalence relations defining $\cM$ make better sense in the derived category, where short exact sequences are replaced by distinguished triangles.
+Especially, (ER2) becomes

+which looks more similar to the other two equivalence relations.
+For now, the ad hoc definition works for our purpose of classifying simple sheaves up to local systems in the abelian category. \end{rmk}

-\begin{prop} An isomorphism class in $\cM$ is represented by: \begin{enumerate} \item $j_*\cE$, for an irreducible KCH local system $\cE\in loc(X\setminus K)$; or \item $j_*\cE_u$, for an irreducible unipotent KCH local system $\cE_u\in loc(X\setminus K)$; or \item $i_*\cG_\alpha$, for a rank $1$ local system $\cG_\alpha\in loc(K)$\footnote{In a private conversation, Lenhard Ng explained that he used to construct some ``dimension-$0$ degenerate'' KCH representations, but the definition was not written down.
-It probably corresponds to this case.}. \end{enumerate} \end{prop}
+\begin{prop} An isomorphism class in $\cM$ is represented by exactly one of the following: \begin{enumerate} \item $j_*\cE$, for an irreducible KCH local system $\cE\in loc(X\setminus K)$; or \item $j_*\cE_u$, for an irreducible unipotent KCH local system $\cE_u\in loc(X\setminus K)$; or \item $i_*\cG_\alpha$, for a rank $1$ local system $\cG_\alpha\in loc(K)$.\footnote{In a private conversation, Lenhard Ng explained that he used to construct some ``dimension-$0$ degenerate'' KCH representations, but the definition was not written down.
+It probably corresponds to this case.} \end{enumerate} \end{prop}

 \begin{proof} Objects in $Mod^s_{\Lambda_K}(X)$ are explicitly written down in Theorem \ref{Sheafclassify}.
 (ER1) allows us to set $\cL_X=0$ whenever there is a direct summand $\cF = \cF'\oplus\cL_X$ because of the natural short exact sequence $0\rightarrow \cF' \rightarrow \cF \rightarrow \cL_X\rightarrow 0$.